naelstrof/blender-jiggle-physics/README.md

 ![parameter list](https://github.com/user-attachments/assets/ff955f3e-c747-48b0-8ff2-87e5a96bb280)

-- Add a position and rotation keyframe with the I key on the bones to set the "rest" pose of the jiggle.
+- Add a position and rotation keyframe with the `i` key on the bones to set the "rest" pose of the jiggle.

 ## Troubleshooting